 For the majority of people, a beautiful smile is the most obvious reason to choose orthodontic treatment.
 Braces can do much more than just make a cosmetically pleasing smile.
 They work to create stable, harmonious bites as well.
 Braces are important to improve the health and ensure the lifespan of the teeth.
-They create not only straight smiles but properly-functioning ones, as well.
+They create not only straight smiles but properly functioning ones, as well.

 Orthodontic treatment using braces can straighten crooked teeth, close gaps, relieve crowding, align the jaws, improve aesthetics, and relieve pressure on the temporomandibular joint.

-The good news is, braces have come a long way.
+The good news is, that braces have come a long way.
 Today’s orthodontic appliances are made from a variety of materials.
 They can be metal, ceramic, or even plastic.
 Many options are bonded directly to the teeth, but some, such as Invisalign, are removable.
-Braces and clear aligners place a constant, gentle force on the teeth to slowly guide them into their ideal positions.
+Peabody Braces and clear aligners place a constant, gentle force on the teeth to slowly guide them into their ideal positions.

 In the past, metal brands with brackets were placed around each tooth.